• Skip to main content

 Rice Krispies treats with M&M's and chocolate chips.

 I love taking a dessert that everybody loves and changing it up with some healthier additions!
-These Protein Rice Crispy Treats were easy to alter, just a few high protein additions that go completely unnoticed with that delicious peanut buttery flavor.
+These Protein Rice Crispy Treats were easy to alter, just a few high protein additions that go completely unnoticed with that delicious peanut buttery flavor!

 My kids are always starving it seems, so why not add healthy extras where you can?
 Together with a few friends, they absolutely devoured a pan of these!

-• Peanut Butter Nutella Protein Balls
+• Peanut Butter Protein Rice Krispies Treats

 Ingredients & Substitutions